You can now view my current artwork on my website: http://rebeccajardinsart.wordpress.com/

 Targeting student’s interests and prior knowledge helps to eliminate behavior problems in the art room.
 However, students are aware of my expectations of their behavior as this is made clear at the beginning of the year and is consistent throughout.
 Positive reinforcement such as promoting work on the Art Blog, hanging work around the school and using online galleries are highly successful ways to capture the students’ interest and enthusiasm.
 I enjoy offering students the opportunity to compete in art competitions and display their work on slide shows in the front office and at assemblies for the families to see.
 If students know that their work is going to a wider audience they take greater care and often push their skills to the next level.

 It is important that the students are able to learn from their mistakes, as this is where some of the greatest ideas come from!
 Students are very aware that in my classes the “process” is just as important as the product.
-Evidence of investigating, planning, creating and evaluating is in their development workbooks and recorded online through the use of “voicethread.com” and a variety of other technology tools.
+Evidence of investigating, planning, creating and evaluating is in their developmental workbooks and online through the use of a variety of technological tools.

 I believe my greatest strength is my desire to constantly evaluate myself as a teacher and as a person.
 I am proud of what I have achieved but believe I am capable of even more.
 I often attend art classes, workshops and professional development when possible and regularly produce my own artwork, which is important for the art students to see.
 I also encourage my students to reflect and evaluate their own work and work of others.
 Evaluation and presentation is the final step in their artistic learning process and is just as important as the creating, therefore they regularly display their work with their evaluations throughout the school.